2022 Arizona Secretary of State election

-The 2022 Arizona Secretary of State election took place on November 8, 2022, to elect the next secretary of state of Arizona.
-Incumbent Democratic Secretary of State Katie Hobbs declined to run for a second term to instead run for governor.
+The 2022 Arizona Secretary of State election was held on Tuesday, November 8, to elect the next Secretary of State of Arizona.
+Incumbent Secretary of State Katie Hobbs declined to run for a second term, to instead run for governor.
 Primary elections were held on August 2, 2022.
 Democrat and former Maricopa County recorder Adrian Fontes defeated Republican representative Mark Finchem by 4.8%.

 Finchem was backed by the America First Secretary of State Coalition, a Republican group supporting Secretary of State candidates who championed the far-right conspiracy theory that falsely claimed that Donald Trump won the 2020 United States presidential election.
 Due to a combination of Arizona's role as a swing state in the previous presidential election, Finchem's views, and the role of the Secretary of State in certifying elections, the race took upon an uncharacteristically high national profile.